hellosunking/Msuite/README.md

 ```
 user@linux$ PATH=$PATH:$PWD
 ```
-Call `Msuite` without any parameters to see the usage (or use '-h' option):
+Call `msuite` without any parameters to see the usage (or use '-h' option):
 ```
 ########## Msuite: Multi-mode DNA methylation data analysis suite ##########